 The AKC has grouped all of the breeds that it registers into seven categories, or groups, roughly based on function and heritage.
 Breeds are grouped together because they share traits of form and function or a common heritage.

-Stabyhoun translates from the Dutch (sta-me-bij-hond) as “Stand-by-me-dog” and is pronounced: stah-bay-hoon.
-The Staby’s independent nature was a deliberately bred characteristic by farmers who wanted a dog that could hunt independently for moles and rabbits.
-That propensity we still see today, therefore you cannot be upset if he looks for prey independently and, for example, digs in the garden.
+The Stabyhoun’s independent nature was a deliberately bred characteristic by farmers who wanted a dog that could hunt independently for moles and rabbits.
+That propensity we still see today, therefore, you cannot be upset if he looks for prey independently and, for example, digs in the garden.
 With proper guidance, a Staby is a gentle dog and a great friend for life.

 This breed is a functional and powerfully-built pointing dog that originated in the Netherlands.
 The majority of Stabyhouns are black and white.
 The brown and white coloring is seen in the Netherlands, but the orange and white Stabyhoun is nearly extinct.
 The Staby’s build is such that it is greater in length than in height and similarly, the head shows more length than width.
 The feathering on his chest, collar, forelegs, trousers and tail gives the Staby the impression of being longhaired, but the coat is not excessively long.
 The Stabyhoun is considered to be an “all-around” dog, with abilities in hunting, retrieving, and pointing.
 They are also ideal family dogs because of their size and affectionate character.